deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 - `update.payload`: equals the payload given to `sendUpdate()`

 - `update.serial`: the serial number of this update.
-The first update will have the serial `1`.
+  Serials are larger `0` and newer serials have higher numbers.
+  There may be gaps in the serials and it is not guaranteed that the next serial is exactly incremented by one.

 - `update.max_serial`: the maximum serial currently known.
   If `max_serial` equals `serial` this update is the last update (until new network messages arrive).